-This one from the list of Prague travel tips, is for adventurous ones.
-Prague is the right destination, when it comes to nightlife.
-Amazing architecture, unrepeatable art and unique galleries during the daytime, Crazy dances, loud music, huge amount of drinks, diversity of clubs, bars and strips during the night.
+This one from the list of Prague travel tips is for adventurous ones.
+Prague is the right destination when it comes to nightlife.
+Amazing architecture, unrepeatable art, and unique galleries during the daytime, Crazy dances, loud music, a huge amount of drinks, diversity of clubs, bars and strips during the night.
 Almost all the bars and clubs remain open until early morning.
 You can dance all night at one of Prague’s many discos and music clubs, have a cocktail or beer at a bar, and enjoy live music of all kinds.
 Prague can make your night a movie.

 10. Apps for tourists in Prague

-The last one in the list of Prage travel tips.
+The last one in the list of Prague travel tips.
 These helpful apps will ease your trip and will provide guaranteed information and services.

 - Restu- This is an app which provides a free reservation in the best restaurants of Prague.
 You’ll get your table within 10 minutes.
 All the restaurants have ratings so you can orientate easily.